About School of Humanities and Social Science

 A distinct and innovative place of learning

-The School of Humanities and Social Science comprises leading researchers and lecturers in five subject areas – English and Cultural History, Media, History, Culture and Communication and Criminology and Sociology (Social Work and Social Policy).
+The School of Humanities and Social Science comprises leading researchers and lecturers in five subject areas – English and Cultural History, International Relations and Politics, Media, History, Culture and Communication and Sociology (Social Work and Social Policy).

 Current research and scholarship are defining features of all five of these subject areas.
 This commitment has enabled staff in the School to produce an impressive array of world-leading research.
 Our School’s reputation is also strengthened by the relationships we have established with key stakeholders outside the University, both locally and internationally.